-- Creative Communication and Graphics and Issues (A2)
+- Creative Communication through Graphics, Photography and Photoshop (A2)

 Choosing your modules

-2. For each of the areas identify your preferred course and a reserve choice (in case your first choice is not possible).
+2. For each area identify your preferred course and a reserve course (in case your first choice is not possible).

 Bridge design is becoming an increasingly important aspect of modern urban development.
 Feature bridges can become an iconic centre piece to a city as well as a vital communication link.
 Students will develop their CAD skills to design a new bridge for a specific brief developed by the students after researching the topic.
 The course may include some fieldwork around Cambridge to help the students understand the context of the project.